British woman who joined ISIS as a teen loses UK citizenship appeal - Local News 8

 Shamima Begum, who left the United Kingdom to join ISIS at the age of 15, has lost her appeal against the decision to revoke her British citizenship.

-Begum, now aged 23, flew to Syria in 2015 with two school friends as a teenager join the ISIS terror group.
-In February 2019, she re-emerged and made international headlines as an “ISIS bride” after pleading with the UK government to return to her home country to give birth to her son.
+Begum, now 23 and living in a camp in northern Syria, flew to the country in 2015 with two school friends to join the ISIS terror group.
+In February 2019, she re-emerged and made international headlines as an “ISIS bride” after pleading with the UK government to be allowed to return to her home country for the birth of her son.

-She has told British media she had two other children prior to that child, who also died in Syria during infancy.
+“This is a complex case but home secretaries should have the power to prevent anyone entering our country who is assessed to pose a threat to it.”
+Javid added.

+In the podcast series she insisted that she is “not a bad person.”
+While accepting that the British public viewed her as a “danger” and a “risk,” Begum blamed this on her media portrayal.

-She challenged the decision but in June 2019, the government refused her application for leave to enter the UK to pursue her appeal.
+She challenged the UK government’s decision to revoke her citizenship but, in June 2019, the government refused her application to be allowed to enter the country to pursue her appeal.

 In 2020, the UK Court of Appeal ruled Begum should be granted leave to enter the country because otherwise, it would not be “a fair and effective hearing.”